In This Section...

 Chamonix town is a hotbed of entertainment, boasting firstclass restaurants to suit nearly every taste imaginable, along with a variety of bars and clubs, and a casino and cinema.
 While the primary draw to the region is skiing, after a long day, when your feet are ready to give up the ghost, the town’s facilities really come into their own, with a range of pools and spas to help you relax and unwind, and a number of more forgiving pastimes, such as bowling.

-Some new additions, away from the rigors of the slopes, include the 5 Star Hotel Mont-Blanc Chamonix which is due to open in 2013, and, for the retail focused,there are several new shops including a Volcom store and a Mammut shop.
+Some recent additions, away from the rigors of the slopes, include the 5 Star Hotel Mont-Blanc Chamonix, and, for the retail focused, there are several shops including a Volcom store and a Mammut shop.